 Dr. Sarvapalli Radhakrishnan visited this institute and has written in the visitors book- “ I had great pleasure in going round the Industrial School today and was much impressed by the silent work that is going on.
-In an unobtrusive but but effective way, the poor are being helped to become self-reliant and self- supporting.
+In an unobtrusive but but effective way, the poor are being helped to become self-reliant and self- supporting .
 An institution that works on the principle that all work is worship deserves much greater encouragement from the generous public of Calcutta than it has till now received”.

-In the meantime after Ramakrishna Mission Saradapitha (a branch center of Ramakrishna Mission adjoining the Headquarters at Belur Math) was established on 1941, the management of the industrial School was handed over to Saradapitha for administrative reasons (location being unchanged in the Belur Math campus at the present Pre Probationers’ Training Centre area right opposite to the the Sri Ramakrishna Temple).
+In the meantime after Ramakrishna Mission Saradapitha (a branch center of Ramakrishna Mission adjoining the Headquarters at Belur Math) was established on 1941, the management of the Industrial School was handed over to Saradapitha for administrative reasons (location being unchanged in the Belur Math campus at the present Pre Probationers’ Training Centre area right opposite to the the Sri Ramakrishna Temple).

-In the post independent years, keeping with the socio-economic changes, the Industrial School changed to Shilpamandira where in addition to the existing courses some more important courses were also started.
+In the post independent years, keeping with the socio-economic changes, the Industrial School came under the umbrella of Shilpamandira where in addition to the existing courses some more important courses were also started.

 1963 brought further change in the Shilpamandira.
 It was sub-divided into three departments-